 Virginia graduated from the University of Virginia in 2003 with a B.A. in English and Anthropology and went on to earn her J.D. from the Penn State University Dickinson School of Law in 2007.

 Born and raised in a small town just outside of Richmond, Virginia, she now lives on the West Shore with her husband John.
-Virginia spends any free time she has hiking, cooking, and dabbling in photography.
+Virginia spends any free time she has hiking, running, cooking, and dabbling in photography.

 To contact Virginia, click here.